 Through this iterative process, we decided to categorize visuals in two different groups: illustrations and diagrams.
 While diagrams help to outline and conceptualize the key ideas in every chapter, illustrations zoom in very specific details of creative processes and represent those details by using humoristic metaphorical stories.
 Moodboard below shows some of the visuals inspired the style of diagrams.

 For the first few weeks, we read the book chapter by chapter, sketched out the concepts individually, and discussed our ideas as a group during weekly meetings.
-By reading, sketching and exchanging ideas, we were understanding better not only what authors' were trying to say in the book, but also the creative process of people in the book.
+By reading, sketching, and exchanging ideas, we were understanding better not only the authors' point of view but also the essence of creative processes described in the book.